razorpay/blade/packages/blade/src/components/FileUpload/_decisions/decisions.md

    */
   defaultFileList?: FileList;
   /**
-   * Controls the visibility of selected files.
-Set to `false` when customizing the display of uploaded files and managing progress independently.
-   *
-   * @default true
-   */
-  showSelectedFiles?: boolean;
-  /**
    * List of files that have been selected/uploaded, useful when the component is controlled */ fileList?: FileList;